Sex Robot Industry [New 2024 Data]

 Additionally, through their app, it was possible to download sounds and control the robot that way.

-Additionally, the sexbot could blink and hold AI conversations (however, only in Chinese – like the smart ai Asian sex dolls).
+Additionally, the sexbot could blink and hold AI conversations (however, only in Chinese – like the smart AI Asian sex dolls).

 Despite these functionalities, the robot did not have movement in the mouth, which made the speaking functions seem lackluster.